 These are carried by some aircraft for particular missions, and include such types as Sidewinder, Shafrir and Atoll.
-They can only engage targets in the same height band.

 Like cannon, they do not have to be ordered in advance to fire, and may be fired singly or in pairs at any single target.
 They have a range of four hexes on a forward 120ø arc of the firing aircraft.
 In addition the target aircraft must have its rear 120ø pointing at the firer (the 'target window').
 This is because the heat seekers must be able to 'see' the target's hot exhaust pipe.